COVID-19 Testing FAQ's

 Nova Health is offering COVID-19 testing options for both symptomatic and asymptomatic patients.

-Expanded testing will have the greatest impact of decreasing community spread and help flatten the curve of COVID-19 by helping identify the virus before symptoms arise.
 If you are sick or have been in close contact with someone that has been diagnosed with COVID-19, we highly encourage you to get screened by one of our trained providers to determine if testing is right for you.

 Commonly asked questions about COVID-19 Screening and Testing